cloudfoundry-community/kibana-me-logs/README.md

 This is a work-in-progress and/or a stop-gap until a better multi-tenant solution exists.
 It's primary weakness is it lacks authentication.

+It assumes that users are getting Logstash via the Docker/Logstash Service Broker.
+See below for details.

 Security weaknesses
 -------------------